chee-19/ticket/README.md

 ```

 ### 3. Configure environment variables
-Create a `.env` file in the project root and fill in your own credentials:
+Edit the `.env` file in the project root and fill in your own credentials:

 ```
 VITE_SUPABASE_URL="https://your-project.supabase.co"